Simple Business Plan Template

 Section 1: Executive Summary

 The executive summary goes near the beginning of the plan but is written last.
 It provides a short, concise, and optimistic overview of your business that captures the reader's attention and creates a need to learn more.
 The executive summary should be no more than two pages long, with brief summaries of other sections of the plan.
-See How to Write the Executive Summary of the Business Plan to get you started.

 - Describe your mission - what is the need for your new business?